-1 The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.
+- 1 The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company. - 1.1 Board composition is as follows:

-Chairman, non-executive and non-independent

-Non-executive and non-independent

-Non-executive and non-independent

-Non-executive and independent

-Executive and non-independent
+Mrs. Muni Rajeshwari Singh Chairperson, non-executive and non-independent Mrs. Girija Parameshwar Subramanian Non-executive and non-independent Mr. A. K. Saxena Non-Executive and independent Mr. N. S. R. Chandra Prasad Non-executive and independent Mr. K. V. Rao Non-executive and independent Mr. R. Sinnakaruppan Non-executive and independent Mrs. Nalini Venugopal Executive and non-independent